 Mary knows a thing or two about art museums having been Chair of the Board and Associate Director at the Museum of Contemporary Art in Chicago where she is a Life Trustee.
 She has pounded gavels and hammered nails.
 Mary has also worked at McKinsey, consulting to a variety of Fortune 100 companies.
-She serves on the Stanford Arts Advisory Council, the Board of Advisors of Ingenuity, Inc., and was formerly a member of the Chicago Cultural Advisory Council.
+She serves on the Stanford Arts Advisory Council, the Board of Directors of Parliament, and was formerly a member of the Chicago Cultural Advisory Council.
 Mary earned an MBA at Stanford, a BA in Choreography from New York University, and studied dance at Juilliard.

 Mary began her career as a professional choreographer, ran a modern dance company, and was an Assistant Professor in the Theater Department at Northwestern University where she was elected to the Faculty Honor Roll.
 She is writing a novel and can still touch her toes.